After Anna learns the truth about Kato, Eros ambushes her and gives her a warning to stop innocent bloodshed.

-The woman looked surprised.
-“What did you say?!?”
+The woman looked at him with big eyes.
+"What did you say?"

 "My partner thinks the same thing and is going to kill the girl in question."

-Anna blinked for a moment.
-“Okay.
-But why are you telling me this?
+Anna took it all in while blinking.
+"Okay… but why are you telling me this?
 Why me?
-What do I say to them?”
+What do I say to them?"

 "Then… who is?" she asked.
 Eros shook his head.

-“There is now more time for questions,” he said.
-“Just go to Nagasaki and stop the lamb’s blood from being split!”
+"There is no more time for questions," he said.
+"Just go to Nagasaki and stop the lamb's blood from being spilled!"

-“But what about my box?”
+"But what about my box?"
 Anna asked.
-She didn’t get an answer there.
-Eros was already gone.
 The woman looked around her to find that Eros already vanished.

 "Hey, where did you go?" she asked.
 Anna stood still as she closed her mouth.
 She still had her doubts, but her curiosity made the thought about buying a ticket to Nagasaki settle in her mind.